wosunkwo/coolReactApp/README.md

 Removed the "-" from my s3 bucket name
 Had issues with code pipeline running "npm run build".
 Fixed that by manually moving my package.json and packagelock.json a folder up from where they were before

+## Config Two:
+Deleted the PackageLock.json file and re-ran npm install to recreate it

 ## Config Three
 - Having issues connecting to GH
 ![File Three](./assets/aws3-error.png)